Espyo/Pikifen/source/source/lib/inpution/readme.md

 ## Inner workings notes

 * Analog sticks can have any number of axes, and each axis could mean something different, so Inpution makes no attempt to understand them.
 However, for the sake of usability, it treats axis 0 of an analog stick as the horizontal axis and axis 1 as the vertical axis.
 And it treats 0,0 as the analog stick's neutral position, axis 0 negative and positive as left and right respectively, and axis 1 negative and positive as up and down respectively.
 This seems to be what almost all game controllers use in the real world.

+## Future plans

+* Implement sub-schemes, so a game can have a scheme for when the player is driving, another for when they're on foot, etc.